-Paper accepted at the ACM Conference on Computer and Communications Security (CCS)
+Paper on communicating privacy guarantees was accepted at the ACM Conference on Computer and Communications Security (CCS)

 News from Aug 24, 2022

 We are pleased to announce that our paper "Am I Private and If So, how Many?
 Communicating Privacy Guarantees of Differential Privacy with Risk Communication Formats" (Daniel Franzen, Saskia Nuñez von Voigt , Peter Sörries, Florian Tschorsch, and Claudia Müller-Birn) has been accepted at the ACM Conference on Computer and Communications Security (CCS).